smoench/SimpSpector/docs/simpspector.yml.md

 simpspector.yml configuration file
 ----------------------------------

 Every **SimpSpector Gadget** posesses a short name, which is needed for activating the gadget.
-Simple add a key withe short name to the yml file.
+Simple add a key with short name to the yml file.

 sample config: